KosherJava/zmanim/new-yerushalmi-dev-notes/README.txt

 README.txt - this file
-ArtScrollPdf - original attempt to extract data from Artscroll PDF DafYomiCoIlWebSite - cut and paste html tables from this site and pasted to spread sheet and saved as csv
+ArtScrollPdf - original attempt to extract data from Artscroll PDF hebcal.com   - more files from website of same name - not used at this time DafYomiCoIlWebSite - cut and paste html tables from this site and pasted to spread sheet and saved as csv
 		     Work went on from there